 I am a licensed clinical social worker (LICSW) and have been providing psychotherapy since 2019.
 My training is based in psychodynamic theory with a client-centered and trauma-informed lens.
-I specalize in working with individuals struggling with shame, parents of children with behavioral/learning difficulties, adults with ADHD/ASD, men's issues in mental health, and those impacted by early childhood attachment trauma.
+I specialize in working with individuals struggling with shame, parents of children with behavioral/learning difficulties, adults with ADHD/ASD, men's issues in mental health, and those impacted by early childhood attachment trauma.
 In session I hold space for humor, negative self-beliefs, systemic frustrations, and ambivalence to support clients in discerning what is helpful to them and what is harmful.
 I strive to continually practice cultural humility and curiosity that is free from judgment to show respect for every client's individual experience.

 Addiction